Newcastle castle – a first class fortification!

 Other events I quite fancy are the Jack the Ripper night and the Paranormal Halloween night.
 Both of these suit this venue perfectly!

 There are no toilets in the castle because it is a listed building.
 You have to pop across to the Bridge Hotel opposite.
 Situated right under the eaves of the High Level Bridge, the Bridge Hotel has a quirky terrace with a stunning view of the river Tyne.
-The hotel foundations are built on a giant pile of the waste that was thrown out of the castle windows over the years.
+The hotel foundations have a curious origin.
+They are built on a giant pile of waste thrown out of the castle windows over the years!

 Newcastle castle is in the part of the city that is now being called the Merchant quarter.
 This historic city is now reviving this part of the ‘Toon’ to attract more visitors.
 If you are coming to the North East this historic venue makes for a great visit!